 Simpatia é Quase Amor – Ipanema/ Leblon

 Simpatia é Quase Amor attracts a young and flirty crowd in the 18-30 age group.
-It rumoured to be a good place to meet people in Rio.
+It is rumored to be a good place to meet people in Rio.
 It parades down Ipanema beach and arrives in Leblon.
-Its signature colours are yellow, and purple inspired by an old Brazilian remedy to prevent hangovers.
+Its signature colors are yellow, and purple inspired by an old Brazilian remedy to prevent hangovers.